02stevenyang850527/sp_2017_fall/README.md

 ## Target:
 Implement LSTM solver on haradware, either FPGA or the chip
 ## Description:
+1. Build a LSTM-based sentence generator (small model) to implement the algorithm
-a LSTM-base sentence generator and a LSTM model for frame-based phone sequence recognition
+2. Build a bigger LSTM model for frame-based phone sequence recognition (TIMIT corpus)
 ## Progress:
+[Note]: Simulation results below based on LSTM-based sentence generator
 1. [Done] Complete the matlab code, and understand the algorithm of LSTM including both training and inference.
 2. Consider the architechure design of the solver.
 [Done] How to implement tanh and sigomid function on hardware?